topseed/nbake/TRAIN.md

 - Dictionary?: app vs admin app/back end
 - Make a new plugin
 - (after 6/1 Drag and drop for admin )
+- (Codiad after 6/1)
+- Admin for Blog